-Space Between is KoozArch's flagship audio series which builds on the belief that conversations, bridging across different spheres, can extend our ability to imagine better futures.
-Anchored in thinking about space — how it is produced, designed and occupied — these discussions seek to build knowledge, find commonalities, and inspire actions in the real world.
-We seek to foster intersectional dialogues between architects, artists, geographers, anthropologists, poets, politicians, scientists and dreamers.
-Every field has something to offer; what we hope to do is look at and learn from the Space Between.
+Space Between is KoozArch’s flagship audio series, grounded in the belief that conversations bridging different spheres can expand our collective ability to imagine better futures.
+Anchored in reflections on space—how it is produced, designed, and occupied—the series brings together voices that build knowledge, uncover common ground, and inspire action in the real world.
+We foster intersectional dialogues between architects, artists, geographers, anthropologists, poets, politicians, scientists, and dreamers, guided by the conviction that every field has something to offer.
+What we hope to do is listen closely to, and learn from, the space between.

 Listen to all episodes on Spotify and Apple Podcasts.